 - Gently brush your tongue to help freshen breath and eliminate even more bacteria.

-Flossing is equally as important as brushing.
+Flossing is just as important as brushing.
 If you brush your teeth and do not floss, you are only cleaning half the surfaces of your teeth.
-It is like taking a shower and not cleaning under your armpits…you have to clean all sides of all your teeth just like the rest of your body.
+It is like taking a shower and not cleaning under your armpits… You have to clean all sides of all your teeth just like the rest of your body.
 You should floss at least once a day.
 If your gums are healthy there should be virtually no bleeding while flossing.
 If you do have bleeding then it may be a sign that you have gum disease.

 - Start with a nice long piece of dental floss, about 12 inches.
 There is no right or wrong way to hold floss so do whatever works best for you.
 Most people prefer to wrap the floss around their middle fingers and pull it taut with their index fingers.
 You can also buy special floss holders that work too.